Adopt or gift a Turkey oak tree

 maximum life expectancy

-Forests where you can grow your own Turkey oak, adopting or giving it away.
+Forests where you can grow your own Turkey oak tree, adopting it or giving it as a gift.

 Barcellona